rubygems/bundler/README.markdown

 ### Installing gems

-Once the manifest file has been created, the next step is to install all the gems needed to satisfy the Gemfile's dependencies.
-The `bundle install` command will do this.
+Once the Gemfile manifest file has been created, the next step is to install all the gems needed to satisfy the manifest's dependencies.
+The command to do this is `bundle install`.

-This command will load the Gemfile, resolve all the dependencies, download all gems that are missing, and install them to the system's RubyGems repository.
-Every time an update is made to the Gemfile, run `bundle install` again to get the new gems installed.
+This command will load the Gemfile, resolve all the dependencies, download all gems that are missing, and install them to the bundler's gem repository.
+Gems that are already installed into the system RubyGems repository will be referenced, rather than installed again.
+Every time an update is made to the Gemfile, run `bundle install` again to install any newly needed gems.

 ### Locking dependencies